LeQua2024/lequa2024.github.io/index.md

 * 1st Dec 2021: The dataset (training and development sets) **is now public** and accessible via [Zenodo](https://www.doi.org/10.5281/zenodo.5734465)
 * 1st Dec 2021: The [format checker](https://github.com/HLT-ISTI/LeQua2022_scripts/blob/main/format_checker.py) and [evaluation script](https://github.com/HLT-ISTI/LeQua2022_scripts/blob/main/evaluate.py), along with other [useful functions and further guidelines](https://github.com/HLT-ISTI/LeQua2022_scripts), are public and accessible via [GitHub](https://github.com/HLT-ISTI/LeQua2022_scripts).
 * 1st Dec 2021: The [Google discussion group](https://groups.google.com/g/lequa2022) has been created!
 If you plan to participate (and we very much hope so), visit [https://groups.google.com/g/lequa2022](https://groups.google.com/g/lequa2022) and request to become a member now!
+END COMMENTED BLOCK -->
-* 15 Nov 2021: [Registrations](http://clef2022-labs-registration.dei.unipd.it/) are open! (until 22 Apr 2022)
+* 18 Jan 2024: [Registrations](https://forms.gle/1U8g9fP5qzzpF5TJ6) are open! (until 31 May 2024)

-Follow us on Twitter: [@LeQua2022](https://twitter.com/LeQua2022)
+Follow us on Twitter: [@LeQua2024](https://twitter.com/LeQua2024)

 ![cropped-SoBigData-RI-768x257](https://user-images.githubusercontent.com/92160733/142188337-675041c8-29cf-4d32-a3bf-603fc8b7a787.png)

 ![ai4media-768x444](https://user-images.githubusercontent.com/92160733/142188325-90cc9258-a43e-47d6-ad68-a8fc2bb90526.png)

-LeQua 2022 is supported by the SoBigData++ project, funded by the European Commission (Grant 871042) under the H2020 Programme INFRAIA-2019-1, and by the AI4Media project, funded by the European Commission (Grant 951911) under the H2020 Programme ICT-48-2020.
+LeQua 2024 is supported
+* by the SoBigData++ project, funded by the European Commission (Grant 871042) under the H2020 Programme INFRAIA-2019-1;
+* by the AI4Media project, funded by the European Commission (Grant 951911) under the H2020 Programme ICT-48-2020;
+* by the QuaDaSh project, funded by the European Commission under the NextGenerationEU funding scheme.
 The organizers' opinions do not necessarily reflect those of the European Commission.